 Our thanks to Slash for taking the time to chat with Loudwire Radio.
 To find out where you can catch the Top 20 Countdown each week, click on the red button below.

-Imagine getting college credit for studying Metallica and and playing metal gigs.
+Imagine getting college credit for studying Metallica and Iron Maiden and playing metal gigs.
 Sounds like something metalheads might dream up after a long night of partying, but a college in the U.K. is doing just that.
 Beginning this fall, New College Nottingham will offer a two-year degree in heavy metal, reports theNottingham Post.

 Musician Liam Maloy designed the course, and says it will be academically rigorous.
 “In the past, heavy metal has not been taken seriously and is seen as lacking academic credibility when compared with genres such as jazz and classical music.
 But that’s just a cultural construction.”